 Food & Amenities:

 Free tent camping is available at Centralia College as well as other indoor camping options for a fee.
-There is a free food stop for one-day riders and food for purchase for others.
-Fremont Brewing beer garden, live entertainment, and sponsor booths will all be on-campus.
-Free trolley service from the campus to local restaurants and hotels is also available.
+Lagunitas beer garden, vendors, food for purchase, live entertainment, and sponsor booths will all be on-campus.
 See the Centralia College STP webpage for full details.

 New to STP?
-Please note that Centralia is the official midpoint, not the only overnight location.
+Please note that Centralia is the official midpoint, but not the only overnight location.